Stals/hugo-share-buttons/README.md

 <img src="https://letsmakeagame.net/github/hugo-share-buttons/hugo-share-buttons-sizes.png" height="70">

 ### - icon (optional)
-You can specify icon as one of the following:
+You can specify 'icon' as one of the following:
 - normal (default)
 - solid
 - circle